 Speed Networking Night

-Speed Networking Night (SNN), in partnership with UT Career Services, takes place twice a year, on Oct.
-3, 2018, and Feb.
-6, 2019.
-The event is held on the UT campus from 5:30–7:30 p.m.
+Speed Networking Night (SNN), in partnership with UT Career Services, takes place twice a year, in October and February.
 The SNN is modeled after speed dating and provides UT students the chance to meet professionals for a 4-minute blitz to learn and apply networking skills and techniques.
 The Board of Counselors recruit 25 dynamic representatives from a wide range of industries to include environmental science, hospitality, entertainment/performing arts, government, marine science, pharmacy, healthcare, finance (banking and accounting), education, construction, engineering and law to network with the students.
 Counselors can also participate in mentoring programs by submitting Volunteer Interest Forms (PDF) to the Office of Career Services.

-View photos from Board of Counselors events and programs on Facebook.
+View photos of events and programs on the Board of Counselors Facebook page.